nataliehouse/noveldialogues/README.md

 - `chapter`: The chapter number where the dialogue occurs.
 - `dialogue`: The text of the dialogue line.
 - `speaker`: The character delivering the dialogue.
-- `receiver`: The character or group receiving the dialogue (if identifiable) -- sometimes one dialogue line is directed to multiple receivers, in which case it is repeated in the dataset to represent relationship strength.
+- `receiver`: The character or group receiving the dialogue (if identifiable).

 ### Example Row
 | chapter | dialogue                          | speaker         | receiver       |